Delaware Statutory Trust Pros & Cons

 • What are some of the risks of Delaware Statutory Trust 1031 Exchanges to consider?

 Delaware Statutory Trusts or DSTs are growing in popularity among real estate investors across the United States.
 The combination of aging demographics, low investment returns from traditional banking investments, and highly appreciated real estate values are all contributing to the steadily growing popularity of DSTs.
-According to Globest.com, since 2004, an estimated $20 billion has been raised in securitized 1031 co-ownership, primarily structured as Delaware Statutory Trusts.
-It’s safe to say that DST’s have rightfully earned this position given that they offer a number of potential advantages to investors.
+According to https://Globest.com , since 2004, an estimated $20 billion has been raised in securitized 1031 co-ownership, primarily structured as Delaware Statutory Trusts.
+It's safe to say that DST’s have rightfully earned this position and answered the question of whether they are good investments given that they offer investors a number of potential advantages.

 However, like all real estate related investments, Delaware Statutory Trusts have their pros and cons.
 Investors should carefully read the offering’s Private Placement Memorandum for the full business plan and risk factors prior to considering an investment.